emilkje/scribe/README.md

 	}

-	//Register our new middleware with the application
+	// Register our new middleware with the application.
 	$cssInlinerInstance->with(new MyMiddleware);

 ##Credits